Before proposals are sent for evaluation, they are checked for admissibility and eligibility.

 The evaluation criteria for the European Research Council (ERC) grants for frontier research are set out in the ERC work programme:

-- 1 Poor – serious weaknesses
+- 1 Poor – criterion is inadequately addressed or there are serious inherent weaknesses

 The maximum overall score is thus 15 (3x5), unless a weighting is applied.